 What to do About Nursing Home Abuse

 According to some news stations, reporters now feature that nearly one third of nursing homes in the country have been reported for nursing home abuse because of immoral and unlawful employees.
 The media attempts to bring attention to such issues in hopes of ending and further preventing such mistreatment.
-For more information about the stations reports of such abuse, click HERE.

 One type of abuse, physical abuse, constitutes an improper care for a patient, either intentionally or accidentally, while still affecting their health and well-being.
 A care-giver may falsely distribute drugs orwrongfully misuse medications inflicting pain, discomfort, or even dangerous health effects upon their patients.
 Physical abuse may also include pushing or injuring a nursing home patient causing bruising or fractures, by accidental or non-accidental force.Neglect, in the form of physical abuse, may consist of malnutrition, bed sores from a lack of care, and infections from a lack of necessary sanitation.Similarly, a care giver’s emotional abuse toward a patient, spurs from their authority or power over the elderly.
 A nursing home employee may instill fear or anxiety within senior citizens through shouting, harsh language, or other forms of verbal manipulation.
 Humiliation is also associated with emotional abuse while further causing distress to helpless victims.